elahe-dastan/processing-sequences/README.md

 A 1D convolutional layer slides several kernels across a sequence, producing a 1D feature map per kernel.
 Each kernel will learn to detect a single very short sequential pattern (no longer than the kernel size).
 By shortening the sequences the convolutional layer may help the GRU layers detect longer patterns.

 #### WaveNet
+They stacked 1D convolutional layers, doubling the dilation rate (how spread apart each neuron's inputs are) at every layer: